-Deader shrugged.
 "Could be any time now.
 Or it could happen in a year or more.
-One thing is for certain," she said, "it's gonna happen."
+One thing is for certain, it's gonna happen."

-"And Chen, being the noble man he is, wants to rush home so that he won't have to do any fightin' or dyin'?" asked Mal.
+"And Chen, being the noble man he is, wants to rush home so that he won't have to do any fightin' or dyin'?" demanded Mal.

 Deader shot him a withering stare.
 Mal didn't look away from it, though he had to admit feeling the same motherly heat come from it as had come from his own mother when as a young boy he spoke out of turn.
 It had been many years since he had felt it, and, truth be told, it wasn't entirely unwelcome.

 "The Rim worlds provide over seventy percent of all the food the Core planets consume.
 Most don't even get to eat what they grow.
 If they're caught—"